Matthew G. Ward, Ph.D.

 Vice President, Enrollment Management and Marketing

-Ward has more than 15 years of enrollment and marketing experience.
-Prior to CLU, Ward worked in Admission for 8 years at the University of Miami and 2 years at the University of Wyoming.
-He earned a bachelor's degree from the University of Wyoming in 1995.
-A former visiting scholar at the Center for Economic Research and Teaching in Mexico City, he earned a master's degree and doctorate in international studies from the University of Miami.
+Prior to joining Cal Lutheran, Ward worked in admission for 8 years at the University of Miami and for 2 years at the University of Wyoming.
+He earned a bachelor’s degree from the University of Wyoming in 1995.
+A former visiting scholar at the Center for Economic Research and Teaching in Mexico City, he earned a master’s degree and doctorate in international studies from the University of Miami.